 In late 2017, TD Ameritrade bought out Scottrade, another massive national brokerage that opened its doors in 1981.
 With the annexation of Scottrade’s accounts and funds, the firm now serves a combined 11 million clients with more than $1 trillion in assets.
 TD Ameritrade finished its complete integration of Scottrade in 2018.

-The Bottom Line on TD Ameritrade
+Bottom Line

 Tips to Help You Improve Your Investments

-• Want to get some guidance in your investing strategy rather than going it alone?
+- Want to get some guidance in your investing strategy rather than going it alone?
 A financial advisor can build an investing plan for you.
 Finding the right financial advisor to help you invest doesn’t have to be hard.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Try to avoid becoming so obsessed with the return potential of your portfolio that you forget to take into account the ever present capital gains tax.
+- Try to avoid becoming so obsessed with the return potential of your portfolio that you forget to take into account the ever present capital gains tax.
 SmartAsset’s capital gains tax calculator can help you figure out exactly what you can expect Uncle Sam to take.

 Advertiser Disclosure: We maintain strict editorial integrity in our writing and assessments.
 This post contains links from our advertisers, and we may receive compensation when you click these links.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone.